Flying High English Hub

 Open to all schools to access:

-• Free CPD events and workshops
+• Free events, programmes and workshops

-• Opportunities and events, which includes workshops and short programmes
+• Opportunities including short programmes

 • English Hub monthly newsletter